-University Campus Barnsley (UCB) offers you the opportunity to prepare for a range of challenging and exciting careers working with animals.
-UCB has its own working farm, Wigfield Farm in Worsbrough, which has over 60 species of animals on site.
+Barnsley College offers you the opportunity to prepare for a range of challenging and exciting careers working with animals.
+We have our own working farm, Wigfield Farm in Worsbrough, which has over 60 species of animals on site.

 Studying at the farm will give you hands-on experience of working with animals such as sheep, cattle, pigs, meerkats, rabbits, alpacas and reptiles.

 This two year full-time course commences in September.